Tuesday, October 3

 Sacrament Materials Fee

-This year the fee for Confirmation is $85.00.
+Confirmation Robe and Retreat fee is $85.00.
 The fee helps to cover the cost of robes, the Letio Divina book, and the Confirmation retreat.
 If paying by check, it should be made payable to St. Patrick’s and can be turned in at the Parent/Student meeting on the same date.
 Please include your child’s name on the “memo” line.

 Selecting a Sponsor